 Property Settlements - Divorce

 Oregon law mandates that the allocation of property between spouses at the time of the divorce be just and proper.
-That means that it may not be equal.
-There are two classes of property recognized by Oregon law, Marital Assets and Marital Property.
+That means that a division by the court may not be exactly equal but instead “equitable” based on the courts perception of the facts and circumstances of your individual case.
+In other words, the court can make an unequal distribution of assets if it believes it is “equitable” to do so.
 Call during normal business hours (M-F 8:30am to 5:00pm) to speak with a highly rated Oregon Family Law Attorney immediately.

 Division of Assets

 Marital Assets are assets acquired by either or both of the parties during the marriage, and there is a presumption of equal contribution by each party to the acquisition of the property.